miguel-angel-monjas/master-thesis/doc/hadoop-cluster-setup.md

-# Setting up a Hadoop cluster
+# Setting up an HDFS cluster
 This tutorial is based on [the official Hadoop documentation](https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/ClusterSetup.html) and [other resources found on the Internet](https://chawlasumit.wordpress.com/2015/03/09/install-a-multi-node-hadoop-cluster-on-ubuntu-14-04/).
 It is important to note that as new releases come out, some properties become deprecated and old tutorials are no longer entirely valid (see the [list of deprecated properties](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/DeprecatedProperties.html)).

 This tutorial assumes that [several instances have been created on an Openstack cloud](doc/environment-description.md).
 No specific dependencies to this type of cloud (beyond the handling of private/public -floating- IP addresses) have been detected so that the procedures should provide relevant information for setting up a cluster in many environments.